nickzuber/levenshtein-lite/README.md

 This particular implementation of the Levenshtein distance has an asymptotic upper bound of `O(nm)` and uses `O(n)` space.

+#### How fast does it actually run?

+See for yourself by [checking out some benchmarks](https://github.com/nickzuber/levenshtein-lite/tree/master/benchmarks/benchmarks.log).

 ### Installation

 Simply install the module as a [package through npm](https://www.npmjs.com/package/levenshtein-lite).